 Individuality can only be valuable when it is not individuality for its own sake but individuality for the human community.

 … life itself means being questioned, means answering; each person must be responsible for their own existence.
-Life no longer appears to us as a given, but as something given over to us, it is a sk in every moment.
-This, therefore, means that it can only become more meaningful the more difficult it becomes.
+Life no longer appears to us as a given, but as something given over to us… This, therefore, means that it can only become more meaningful the more difficult it becomes.

 On The Meaning and Value of Life II:

 … If life has a meaning, then suffering must also have a meaning.

 It is the case that the abnormal reaction (agitated, emotional) to an abnormal situation represents normal behavior.

 We have already heard that the fulfillment of meaning is possible in three main directions: human beings are able to give meaning to their existence, firstly, by doing something, by acting, by creating – by bringing a work into being; Secondly, by experiencing something – nature, art – or loving people; and thirdly, human beings are able to find meaning even where finding value in life is not possible for them in either the first or the second way – namely, precisely when they take a stance toward the unalterable, fated, inevitable, and unavoidable limitation of their possibilities: how they adapt to this limitation, react toward it, how they accept this fate.